Ammar-Abid92/react-native-sip-smooth/README.md

   Tls = 2, // TLS transport (secure)
   Dtls = 3, // DTLS transport (secure UDP)
 }
+// Use TLS if SIP is not connecting with UDP or TCP because
+// Some countries has blocked their ports due to scam call centres.
 ```

 ## 🐛 Troubleshooting